mawi510/mawi510.github.io/index.md

 The dataset looked at 3 game rolling averages of various metrics including offensive total yards, defensive turnovers, and opponent strength (measured as total point spread / total games played).

-What was most surprising was that weather the weather variables had small coefficients.
+What was most surprising was that weather variables had small coefficients.
 Not surprisingly, the strength of the opponent had the highest coefficient.

 <img src="https://github.com/mawi510/projects/blob/main/PredictingNFLGames/regressor_importance_chart.png?raw=true"/>